AyodhyaSankalpa/POS-System/README.md

 ## 📄 License

-This project is for educational and internal use.
+This project is licensed under the MIT License.

+See the LICENSE file for more details.